NovaRain/Fallout2_Unofficial_Patch/README.md

 ### Translations
 If you want to play a localized version:
 1. Grab the corresponding language file from the latest release.
-Extract it into `mods` subdirectory.
+Drop it into `mods` subdirectory.
 1. Change `language=english` in `fallout2.cfg` to your selected language.

 Most translations are incomplete, they are provided as is.
 You can [help with completion](https://tra.bgforge.net/projects/fallout/up/).
 Details are [here](docs/translations.md).